-1 Scott continues to experience ongoing demand for automation as our customers invest to drive productivity, safety, and to overcome ongoing global labour shortages.
-2 Success from the Scott 2025 strategy to focus on core areas of proven expertise and sell into large addressable markets.
+Scott continues to experience ongoing demand for automation as our customers invest to drive productivity, safety, and to overcome ongoing global labour shortages.
+Success from the Scott 2025 strategy to focus on core areas of proven expertise and sell into large addressable markets.
 This delivers core revenue growth of 22%, making up 79% of group revenue and 89% of group margin.
-3 These proven and repeatable products delivered Sales margin of 24% and Services / Aftermarket margin of 35% Which lifted group margin from 24% to 27%.
-4 Continued track record of managing costs efficiently and taking revenue growth to the bottom line As demonstrated by record growth of operating EBITDA of 27% from FY22 to \$30.4m.
-5 Demand for automation combined with clear Strategy maintains a strong forward order book totaling \$195m.
-6 We continue to move efficiently though the various stages of ESG, Strategy and Culture.
-7 Winner of the 2022 Deloitte Best Growth Strategy Award recognising outstanding growth performance.
-8 In June, Scott announced its intention to undertake a strategic review, this review is still ongoing.
-Scott will update on developments when the strategic review is completed.
+These proven and repeatable products delivered Sales margin of 24% and Services / Aftermarket margin of 35% Which lifted group margin from 24% to 27%.
+Continued track record of managing costs efficiently and taking revenue growth to the bottom line as demonstrated by record growth of operating EBITDA of 27% from FY22 to \$30.4m.
+Demand for automation combined with clear Strategy maintains a strong forward order book totaling \$195m.
+We continue to move efficiently though the various stages of ESG, Strategy and Culture.
+Winner of the 2022 Deloitte Best Growth Strategy Award recognising outstanding growth performance.
+We have taken several key insights and learnings out of the recent Strategic Review work.
+And as a company always striving for exceptional growth and performance we will work together on these and look forward to updating you on this progress at the FY24 half year.